muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 6427 - 6430
 * Play with the batch size?
 [38, 42, 48, 56]
+* Taking into account 6413 - 6430:
+  * Probably the best run is 6428.
+  * If using this formula: final_mean_reward + final_mean_door_passage + -0.5 * final_mean_episode_length + 2 * final_std_mean_reward

 ## 6431
 * Based on 6428 but longer with 100e6 steps.
 * Compare to 6428 as both use the same settings.
 * Compare to 6411.
 Both use LSTM and are running for same step count.
 6411 was so far the best LSTM run in the two rooms setting.
+Difference in batch size.

 ##
 * Look at LSTM settings?
   * Maybe using 20e6 steps.

 # Note
 * We can move the plot script to also only load the results from the pickle file.